pbutler/neb-ex1/README.md

 7. submit jobs via `sbatch llm.sh` (you may choose to change the # of epochs to run for by modifying the `-e` option)
+    a.
+Check on runs via the mlflow public endpoint
 8. run `model-evaluate.py` on before & after models.

 ## Assumptions